 Thai Green Curry with Vegetables and Tofu | Kaeng Khiao Wan

-Thai Green Curry 3
+Thai Green Curry in a black bowl

-Thai curries are something we often order when we eat out in restaurants.
-The spice and the richness from the coconut milk are often appreciated by our palates.
-I have tried my hands on Thai red curry and now I decided that I will try Thai green curry.
 The big difference between the two curries is the kind of chili that they use to make the curry paste.
-Red curry uses the Thai red chilies that are large and medium spicy, whereas the Thai green curry uses the Thai green chilies.
+Red curry uses Thai red chilies that are large and medium spicy, whereas Thai green curry uses Thai green chilies.
 The rest of the flavors are pretty much the same.

 Once the green curry paste is made, the rest of the process is pretty simple.
 The curry paste can be stored in the refrigerator or could be frozen for future use.
-The amount of ingredients that I used below yielded me enough curry paste to make the curry twice.
-The vegetables used for this dish can be anything based on the availability and choice.
-Few vegetables that could be used are Broccoli, bell pepper, beans, carrots, baby corn, zucchini and snow peas
+The number of ingredients that I used below yielded enough curry paste to make the curry twice.

-So this Thai green curry is for my Month long Blogging marathon under the category International food.
+So this Thai green curry is for my Month long Blogging marathon under the category of International food.

 Preparation time - 15 mins